andykitchen/andykitchen.github.io/_posts/2020-05-13-programming-advice.md

 plan and many heuristic tools to solve problems.
 Read the book, it's a gold mine.

-Problem solving can be systematised; insight and inspiration is needed for monumental discoveries but most day-to-day problems can be solved by systematic thinking and a good mental tool box.
+Problem solving can be systematised; insight and inspiration are needed for monumental discoveries but most day-to-day problems can be solved by systematic thinking and a good mental tool box.